Acres of Fruit Grown. Making FirstFruit Farms one of the largest largest tree-fruit companies in Washington State.

 boxes of apples can be packed per day, a total of more than five million per year.

-employees at harvest time, making Broetje Orchards the largest employer in Walla Walla County.
+employees at harvest time, making FirstFruits Farms the largest employer in Walla Walla County.

-Broetje Orchards grows over 17 varieties of apples, pears and some cherries spread across over 6,000 acres in Eastern Washington.
+FirstFruits Farms grows over 15 varieties of apples, and cherries spread across over 6,000 acres in Eastern Washington.

 We are unique in the industry because our fruit is grown, stored and packed at the same location—a practice unmatched in our industry.
 With this, we have greater control over the quality and safety of our products.

 It covers more than 4,300 acres in a virtually frost-free micro-climate, stretching for nearly 10 miles along the Snake River.
 Dedicated year-round crews care for the trees in this ideal location.
 It means consistently high quality fruit.
-This main orchard is complemented by the ever-growing acreage located in Wallula, Benton City and Burbank, WA, with both conventional and organic fruit production.
+This main orchard is complemented by the ever-growing acreage located in Wallula and, Benton City, WA, with both conventional and organic fruit production.

 If so, please click the ‘View Our Fruit’ button and you will be taken to the First Fruits Marketing site where details on all of our fruit can be found.